 Draught proofing costs and savings

 It could cost between £200 and £580 to hire an installer to draught proof your home.
-It can be cheaper to do it yourself and, depending on what needs doing in your home, could cost about £120-£290.
+It can be cheaper to do it yourself and, depending on what needs doing, could cost around £120-£290.

-As well helping your heating bills, draught-free homes are more comfortable to live in - so you should be able to turn down your thermostat.
-Turning down the thermostat by just one degree in a typical home could save £85-£90 per year.
+Turning down the thermostat by just one degree in a typical home could save you £85-£90 per year.

 |Draught proofing costs and savings|